MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 - [Stay up to date with latest security configuration recommendation](security-config-aws.md)
 - [Limit exposure of shared data and enforce collaboration policies](best-practices.md#limit-exposure-of-shared-data-and-enforce-collaboration-policies)

-## Monitor and detect suspicious activities
+## Control AWS with built-in policy templates

 You can use the following built-in policy templates to detect and notify you about potential threats: